WHAT IS AN IMPACT INVESTMENT?

 WHAT IS IMPACT INVESTMENT READY?

-The Impact Investment Ready program is an initiative that supports the impact investment ecosystem to scale its impact.
-Currently, there are two core streams of the program funded by the Australian Government Department of Social Services.
-These are:
+The Impact Investment Ready program is an initiative that supports the impact investment ecosystem to scale its impact and is funded by the Australian Government Department of Social Services.
+The initiative funds Growth Grants of up to $100,000, which enable impact businesses to become investment-ready and scale their social impact.

 The grants are used by eligible applicants to pay for the specialist intermediary skills they need to support their business.